Day-year principle

 The day-year principle or year-for-a-day principle is a method of interpretation of Bible prophecy in which the word day in prophecy is considered to be symbolic of a year of actual time.
 It was the method used by most of the Reformers, and is used principally by the historicist school of prophetic interpretation.
-It is held by the Seventh-day Adventist Church, Jehovah's Witnesses, and the Christadelphians.
+It is actively taught by the Seventh-day Adventist Church, Jehovah's Witnesses, and the Christadelphians, though the understanding is not unique to these Christian denominations; since for example, it is implied in the Prophecy of Seventy Weeks.
 The day-year principle is also used by the Baháʼí Faith, as well with by most all astrologers who employ the "Secondary Progression" theory, aka the day-for-a-year theory, wherein the planets are moved forwards in the table of planetary motion (known as an ephemeris) a day for each year of life or fraction thereof.
 The astrologers say that the four seasons of the year are directly spiritually, phenomenologically like the four "seasons" of the day.